 The multidisciplinary approach to the degree was what I particularly enjoyed and it is advantageous to an employer.
 In the past six months I have had to utilise and build upon my knowledge from the Law, Environmental Health and Environmental Monitoring modules which I was taught, to name but a few.Lucy Collins Magnox Graduate Scheme Environmental Geography, 2012

-AAB including Geography or Geology plus one of the following: Biology, Chemistry, Environmental Studies, Geography, Geology, Mathematics, Physics, Psychology or Life and Health Sciences
+AAB including Geography or Geology plus a second science (Biology, Chemistry, Environmental Studies, Geography, Geology, Mathematics, Physics, Psychology or Life and Health Sciences)

 |Access to Higher Education Diploma||36 credits at Distinction and 9 credits at Merit or higher|